|Student Learning Outcomes -|

 - Identify the central structural and historical features of the global political economy and their changing circumstances in a global market.

 - Identify and critically analyze some of the leading policy issues in the global political economy such as global finance, trade, terrorism, non-governmental organizations and the role of international economic institutions such as: the World Bank, International Monetary Fund (IMF), Inter-American Development Bank (IDB), and trade blocs in social, economic and national development strategies.

 - Identify and systematically analyze the political ideologies underlying global political economy issues.

-- Analyze the role of the World Trade Organization (WT)) in the IPE.
+- Analyze the role of the World Trade Organization (WTO) in the IPE.

 - Analysis of contending theoretical formulations of Political Economy

 - Analysis of the nature of politics and economics, power and wealth